-- 3. Is not consistent with Certificate of Appropriateness Criteria 'a', 'c' & 'e' in Section 118-564(a)(2) of the Miami Beach Code. - 4.
-Is not consistent with Certificate of Appropriateness Criteria 'a', 'b', 'c', 'd', 'g', 'j', 'k', 'm' & 'n' in Section 118-564(a)(3) of the Miami Beach Code. - D. The project would be consistent with the criteria and requirements of section 118-564 and 133-50(a) if the following conditions are met: - 1.
+- 3. Is consistent with Certificate of Appropriateness Criteria in Section 118-564(a)(2) of the Miami Beach Code. - 4.
+Is not consistent with Certificate of Appropriateness Criteria 'b', & 'k' in Section 118-564(a)(3) of the Miami Beach Code. - 5.
+Is consistent with Certificate of Appropriateness Criteria in Section 118-564(f)(4) of the Miami Beach Code. - D. The project would be consistent with the criteria and requirements of section 118-564 and 133-50(a) if the following conditions are met: - 1.
 Revised elevation, site plan and floor plan drawings shall be submitted and, at a minimum, such drawings shall incorporate the following: - a.
-The ground level of addition along Drexel Avenue shall be developed with a building containing active uses, in a manner to be reviewed and approved the Board. - b.
-The corner tower element of the addition shall be reduced in height so that it does not extend above the parapet of the main roof, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - c.
-The applicant shall explore alternate cladding materials for the tower element of the addition in lieu of the faux copper finish, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - d.
-The original flagpoles along the east façade of the 1234 Washington Avenue building shall be reintroduced consistent with available historical documentation to the greatest extent possible, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - e.
-The travertine panels and metal brise-soleil screens of the 1234 Washington Avenue building shall be repaired and restored, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - f.
-The 'Washington' sign located at the parapet of the south facade of the of the 1234 Washington Avenue building shall be reintroduced consistent with available historical documentation to the greatest extent possible, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - g.
-The planters along Washington Avenue and Drexel Avenue shall be reintroduced consistent with available historical documentation to the greatest extent possible, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board.

-- h.
-Final details of all exterior surface finishes and materials, including samples, shall be submitted, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - i.
-All roof-top fixtures, air-conditioning units and mechanical devices shall be clearly noted on a revised roof plan and elevation drawings and shall be screened from view, in a manner to be reviewed and approved by staff, consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - 2.
-A revised landscape plan, prepared by a Professional Landscape Architect, registered in the State of Florida, and corresponding site plan, shall be submitted to and approved by staff.
+The original flagpoles along the east façade of the 1234 Washington Avenue building shall be reintroduced consistent with available historical documentation to the greatest extent possible the screening of this parking space with active uses along both Drexel Avenue and 13th Street.
+Otherwise, a variance must be obtained. - b.
+The travertine panels and metal brise-soleil screens of the 1234 Washington Avenue building shall be repaired and restored, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - c.
+The 'Washington' sign located at the parapet of the south facade of the of the 1234 Washington Avenue building shall be reintroduced consistent with available historical documentation to the greatest extent possible, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - d.
+The planters along Washington Avenue and Drexel Avenue shall be reintroduced consistent with available historical documentation to the greatest extent possible, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - e.
+Final details of all exterior surface finishes and materials, including samples, shall be submitted, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - f.
+All roof-top fixtures, air-conditioning units and mechanical devices shall be clearly noted on a revised roof plan and elevation drawings and shall be screened from view, in a manner to be reviewed and approved by staff, consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - A revised landscape plan, prepared by a Professional Landscape Architect, registered in the State of Florida, and corresponding site plan, shall be submitted to and approved by staff.
 The species type, quantity, dimensions, spacing, location and overall height of all plant material shall be clearly delineated and subject to the review and approval of staff.
-At a minimum, such plan shall incorporate the following: - a.
+At a minimum, such plan shall incorporate the following:

+- a.
 The A fully automatic irrigation system with 100% coverage and an automatic rain sensor in order to render the system inoperative in the event of rain. - b.
 A rain garden and cistern shall be provided. - 3.
 In accordance with Section 130-101(d) of the City Code, the requirement pertaining to providing off-street loading spaces is hereby waived, provided that a detailed plan delineating on-street loading is approved by the Parking Department.